-Asia Most Asian territories have concentrated markets with the top three players often having over 40% market share of total premium income.
-As one of the few foreign insurance companies with a broad Asian footprint and scale in both the developed insurance markets and developing insurance markets, we believe that the Company is well positioned to benefit from the potential in the region.
+Asia In most Asian markets the top three players often have over 40% market share of total premium income.
+As one of the few foreign insurance companies with a broad Asian footprint and scale in both the developed and developing insurance markets, we believe that the Company is well positioned to benefit from the potential in the region.